-Amongst the many challenging things that come with adulthood is the idea of people moving in and out of your life.
+Amongst the many challenging things that come with adulthood is people moving in and out of your life.
 Some friendships that start on the playground stand the test of time between different schools, college, moving and even marriage.
-Most however, don’t make the cut.
+Most, however, don’t make the cut.

 We change and our friendships change over time with circumstances and social goals.
-For most of us, our childhood friendships were a direct result of decisions that we didn’t make.
+For most of us, our childhood friendships directly resulted from decisions we didn’t make.
 Like where we grew up, what street our parents moved to, and what type of school they put us in.
 It’s natural for friendships to fizzle out, but that doesn’t make it any easier.
 Here’s a simple guide to dealing with the friend breakup, but first we need to establish how most friendships end.

 how the breakup happens

 The Smooth Fade

 More often than not, it’s usually a gradual fizzle of the friendship.
 Disinterest can build up if a person feels disappointed or disengaged from the other.
 Over time, it feels like the friend isn’t there when she’s needed, so you drift apart.
 There’s only so many times someone can cancel before you just stop inviting them.

 I can count on one hand how many close friendships I’ve actively ended, and this one seems to be the most common reason for me.
 Dealing with a friend who is a seesaw of emotions can be hard to handle when they are constantly causing drama or sucking the energy out of you.
 Feeling like you have to walk on eggshells because you don’t know what will trigger an outbreak can be exhausting.

 If someone does something so awful that you have to break up that one is usually an easy decision – although often the toughest to get over.
 Lying, stealing, or having an affair obviously all fall under this umbrella.